 Like all the other conspirators, Casca is worried that Caesar will be crowned king, which goes against the ideals of the Roman Republic.
 Casca is also not a big fan of Caesar's theatrics.
 Check out the way Casca describes how Caesar refused the crown three times and then fainted dramatically before the adoring crowd:

-time; he put it the third time by: and still as he
+third time by, and still as he refused it the rabblement

-Caesar refused the crown that it had almost choked
+crown that it had almost choked Caesar, for he

 Casca knows that Caesar's dramatic refusal of the crown and fainting spell are just cheap tricks to curry favor with the "hoot[ing]" and "clap[ing]" crowd.
 What's interesting is that Casca describes the crowd as though it were a theater audience watching a performance.

 If the tag-rag people did not

 clap him and hiss him, according as he pleased and